mleverance/sc_git_lessons/01-mtl-version-control.md

 We'll start by exploring how version control can be used to keep track of what one person did and when.
+Version control is one of the most important concepts we teach in SC, but Git is a complicated tool.
+Caveat: It requires time and practice to feel comfortable with it.
+You might leave here today thinking "this is really difficult" and that's ok.

+## Version control
 Even if you aren't collaborating with other people, automated version control is much better than this situation: